vkatragadda1/github-tutorial-mm-tools/README.md

 # github-tutorial
-Set up for the Mercury workshop
+Set up for the MM-Tools workshop